 --json Output in JSON format.

---sonarqube Output in SonarQube format.
+--sonarqube Output in SonarQube generic issue format

 --warnings-ng Output in Warnings NG XML format.